Filtering data

 Operator value

-Used for matching at least one of the listed filters.
+Used for performing at least one of the listed filters.

 Usage example

-Filter the data either by the site name or page_id of a content site.
+You need to filter data either by the website name or the page_id.
 You have two filters:

 filter=["domain","=","aliexpress"]